How eye-catching design takes the lead over your competitors.

 There are a number of reasons for aesthetic design, an obvious one being improved marketability.
 Humans are naturally drawn to products we like to look at – a bias towards things that are attractive.
 In a highly competitive marketplace, an AMR that is eye-catching is more likely to make a memorable first impression.

-Another aspect of a product design is to consider the ‘halo effect’.
+Another aspect industrial design agencies must consider is the ‘halo effect’.
 This is a psychological concept that states that the when a product looks good, we automatically assume it has more value and better qualities than another.
 Apple are a great example of using this technique to help sell their products.
 Also, it shows mechanical engineering has great impact on product qualities.

 When dealing with robotics, the aesthetics can carry even greater importance.
 There are a number of factors to consider –